What’s In a Name?

 It realize that many, if not most, wood workers do not have endangered species lists memorized, therefore I think it worthwhile and important to do even a small amount of research before purchased any lumber, domestic as well as imported, to be certain of the potential impact you are having, even in a small way, on threatened or endangered populations.
 This information is easy to come by and takes only minutes to locate through any Internet search engine.
 You simply cannot count on a vendor to tell you a product they are selling is endangered!

-Although severe reactions are rare, Weeping Boer Bean wood contains tannin and is known to cause eye irritation in some people.
+Although severe reactions are quite uncommon, African Mahogany has been reported as a sensitizer.
+The most common reactions include simple eye and skin irritation.
 Appropriate protective equipment is therefore recommended, as always, when working with this, or any other, exotic wood, unless you have worked with the species before and are certain you are not sensitive to it.
 However, given the potential uncertainty about identification, it is possible that one sample might be quite different from another even if labeled the same, and caution is almost always rewarded.

 Complete information about health hazards associated with a wide variety of exotic hardwoods is available from The Wood Database.
 Additional information about how to best use a dust collection system and personal protective equipment, such as respirators, can also be found through this excellent and comprehensive resource.

-Fortunately, I have experienced no negative side effects when working with the small pieces of Weeping Boer Bean wood that I obtained.
+Fortunately, I experienced no negative side effects when working with the small pieces of African Mahogany that came as part of the African Woods collection.

 My Personal Experiences